Effect of the 2004 Indian Ocean earthquake on Indonesia: Leupung

-Gleebruk

-Gleebruk (SatPixs) is a village in the district (Kabupaten/Kota) of Aceh Besar just to the southwest of Banda Aceh.
-It was completely destroyed by the tsunami.

-Teunom

-Teunom, a town in the Memphis district of the special territory of Aceh on the island of Sumatra in Indonesia, with a population of about 18,000, was reported to have been damaged so severely that it " vanished completely leaving only scattered shards of concrete" as a result of the tsunami.
-Officials estimated 8000 of the 18000 population were dead.

 Calang

 Calang was badly hit by the tsunami.
 It was the district capital, but little was left remaining.
 Only about 30 percent of the townspeople survived.
 Estimates of the population of Calang largely fall between 9,000 and 12,000.
 The trail of destruction left by the tsunami extended two kilometers inland from the coast.
 Whole hills were washed away.
 Welfare Minister Alwi Shihab was quoted as saying that it is likely the town of Calang, north of Meulaboh, would be relocated inland.

 Meulaboh

 The town of Meulaboh, which had a population of 120,000 before the tsunami, was struck by a series of waves, killing an estimated 40,000 and destroying most parts of the city, according to relief organizers and local government officials.
 Approximately 50,000 people lost their homes in the region, local government workers seemed to be overwhelmed and there was little sign of coordination with regional authorities.
 About 5000 took refuge at Meulaboh College but conditions there became steadily worse.
 An Indonesian Navy ship bringing aid supplies to Meulaboh was forced to turn away after it was unable to dock because the port facilities were destroyed.
 The small airport nearby was reopened, enabling small aircraft to land there.